biggie9925/cs203-flask-mongodb-blog/README.md

 •	Bson-ObjectID
 •	Bcrypt

-In order for this application to run you either need your own MongoDB database or get in touch with David or Ellie
+In order for this application to run you either need your own MongoDB database or get in touch with David or Ellie - you need to update the connection_string in the __init__ file for the database connection